Why Is My Child Too Friendly with Strangers?

 Disinhibited Social Engagement Disorder

-We both know most children are naturally cautious about unfamiliar adults and that’s okay, a safety measure for the most part.
+We both know most children are naturally cautious about unfamiliar adults, and that’s okay; a safety measure for the most part.

-But on the other hand, some children don’t care about who they familiarize with—they are cautious of no one.
+But on the other hand, some children don’t care about who they familiarize themselves with—they are cautious of no one.

 Statistically speaking, the FBI has confirmed that approximately 840,000 children go missing (abduction, seduction-when the child goes willingly, etc.) every year in the United States.